Improving Student Memory: Evidence-Based Strategies That Work

 Spacing revision is more effective than cramming, especially if you need to remember the material for a long time.
 The gaps between revision should increase as students get closer to the exam.
 The researchers proposed the following spacing schedule for retaining new information from the day it is first encountered: 3 days, 8 days, 12 days, 27 days.

-Plan retrieval practice of new material and put these into your planner at spaced intervals.
+Plan retrieval practise of new material and put these into your planner at spaced intervals.
 Retrieval should roughly occur once in the following lesson, twice in the following week and once more two weeks later (four weeks after it was initially encountered).

 Rohrer and Taylor (2007)